bharathkreddy/expressapp/README.md

 - **d24bb8c** Signup endpoint created
 - **2bae79c** use `bcryptjs` to salt & hash passwords, this is used in pre-save hook on usermodel.
 We want the password to first match passwordConfirm done by model validation, then trigger a pre-save middleware to salt and hash the password, replace the password with hash and set the passwordConfirm to undefined.
-- Create JWT as soon as user is Authenticated and passback to client.
+- **c9a220d** Create JWT as soon as user is Authenticated and passback to client.
 I use `jsonwebtoken` package for this.
+- Login users based on userid and email.
+For this we have to first check if password matches, we create an instance method on userSchema so it is available as method on all documents/ users (users/documents are instantiations of model).
+Bad email id, username or missing either of them now marked as operational error.

 ---